MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/cloud-automation.md

 To maintain idempotency, the function scaling in the throttling scenario is kept simplistic.
 In real world automation, make sure to scale up or down appropriately.

+Additionally, read the [Optimize the performance and reliability of Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-best-practices) for best practices when writing your automation functions.

 **Logic App**.
-[Logic Apps provides an optional workflow element in this architecture.
-This can be used to perform non-automation related tasks, which can be more easily implemented using [Logic App's built-in connectors](https://docs.microsoft.com/azure/connectors/apis-list), such as sending an email.
+[Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/) can optionally used in this architecture for a predefined workflow.
+This can be used to perform non-automation related tasks, which can be more easily implemented using [Logic App's built-in connectors](https://docs.microsoft.com/azure/connectors/apis-list), such as sending an email notification.

 **Event Grid**.
 [Event Grid](https://docs.microsoft.com/azure/event-grid/overview) has built-in support for events from other Azure services, as well as your own events (as custom topics).
-It provides an important channel between events from an Azure resource and your automation workflow.
-Most event-driven automation workflows will use this channel, such as the cost center automation scenario.
+Operational events such as resource creation can be easily propagated to the the automation event handler, using the Event Grid's built-in mechanism.

 **Azure Monitor**.
-[Azure Monitor Alerts](https://docs.microsoft.com/azure/azure-monitor/overview#alerts) can monitor for critical conditions, and send alert notifications for corrective action using *action groups*.
-This is useful for monitoring for error conditions, such as the CosmosDB throttling alert in the second scenario.
+[Azure Monitor Alerts](https://docs.microsoft.com/azure/azure-monitor/overview#alerts) can monitor for critical conditions, and send alert notifications for corrective action using [action groups](https://azure.microsoft.com/en-us/resources/videos/azure-friday-azure-monitor-action-groups/).
+This is useful to watch for and fix any error conditions in your infrastructure, such as database throttling.

-**Actions**.
-Your automation function can interact with other Azure services to provide the functionality as an action.
-The tagging scenario verifies the tagged cost center information against the Azure Active Directory, and updates the resource for any changes.
-The throttling scenario updates the CosmosDB RUs to increase the throughput of the database.
+**Automation action**.
+This broad block represents other services that your function can interact with, to provide the automation functionality.
+For example, Azure Active Directory for tag validation as in the first scenario, or a service to update such as CosmosDB as in the second scenario.

 ## Reliability considerations

 **Function**.
-As best practice, the function should log any failures in carrying out automation tasks in [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview).
+As best practice, the function should log any failures in carrying out automation tasks.
 This allows for proper troubleshooting of the error conditions.
+The reference implementations use the [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview) as the telemetry system.

 Verify the concurrency requirement for your automation function.
 For example, the throttling automation workflow limits the maximum number of [concurrent http calls](https://docs.microsoft.com/azure/azure-functions/functions-bindings-http-webhook?tabs=csharp#hostjson-settings) to the function to one, to avoid side-effects of false alarms.
 The following [host.json](https://github.com/mspnp/serverless-automation/blob/master/src/automation/throttling-responder/throttling-respond/host.json) file illustrates this: